Hi, what do you want to do?

 Determining the Enthalpy Change of a Reaction

-In this enthalpy of reactions instructional activity, students use a known amount of copper (II) sulphate solution and an excess of zinc powder to calculate the enthalpy change of the reaction.
-Students measure the temperature change...
+In this enthalpy of reactions worksheet, students use a known amount of copper (II) sulphate solution and an excess of zinc powder to calculate the enthalpy change of the reaction.
+Students measure the temperature change over the course...

 Curated OER